 - After a couple years, your azalea japonica will do fine without any watering, except in case of prolonged dry spells or heat waves.

-- If the water is hard in your area, do your best to recover rainwater: hard water tends to reduce soil acid levels, which Japanese azalea loves.
+- If the water is hard in your area, do your best to recover rainwater.
+Indeed, hard water tends to reduce soil acid levels, which is the opposite of what Japanese azalea loves.

 The shallow root system and small size of Azalea japonica makes it an ideal candidate for container growing on a balcony or terrace.
 Prepare heath plant soil mix and ensure the pot or container is wide enough.

-Depth of the container or pot isn’t an issue, to the point that you can save soil by filling the lower half with rocks or hollow implements.
+Depth of the container or pot isn’t an issue, to the point that you can save soil by filling the lower half with rocks or hollow space fillers.

 Growing Azalea japonica as a bonsai